 There are 3 sections to this examination:

-To support you in this the department have planned numerous fieldwork opportunities including a 2 night stay at Cranedale FSC in N Yorkshire, to collect the necessary data and to meet the course requirements.
+Fieldwork opportunities: To support you in this the department have planned numerous fieldwork opportunities including a 2 night stay in Anglesey, to collect the necessary data and to meet the course requirements.

 Lessons will be taught by experts in each discipline, based in specialist classrooms.